-- Read the detailed plan for efficiency measures presented to the board as documentation to support the decision. - Obtained evidence on a sample basis that the criteria for recording provisions were met in Q3 and Q4. - Assessed management's measurement of provisions through evaluation of a sample of supporting documentation. - Tested actual costs to contracts, payments and other evidence on a sample basis. - Traced disclosure information to accounting records and other supporting documentation and read the presentation of the effects of the program for efficiency measures in the annual report.
+- Read the detailed plans for efficiency measures presented to the board as documentation to support the decisions. - Obtained evidence on a sample basis that the criteria for recording provisions were met. - Assessed management's measurement of provisions through evaluation of a sample of supporting documentation. - Tested actual costs to contracts, payments and other evidence on a sample basis. - Traced disclosure information to accounting records and other supporting documentation and read the presentation of the costs relating to programs for efficiency measures in the annual report.